-Action Action already taken Further action planned Responsibility Timescale Success measure SAT meeting have negative impact on gender balance then they will be revised

-Progress: data carefully monitored and analysed

-- Recruitment of female UGs remains steady at the same level (approx 47%) as it was before the higher entry requirement, and is above the UK average for mathematical science - The department recruits highly-talented students, with females and males attaining excellent degrees in equal measure - Challenge is to encourage a higher proportion of these excellent students to study for a PhD.

-Further Action: standard practice

-PGR tutors advised of this action To be reviewed and proportion increased should more women staff be available PGR tutors Term 1 2013-14 SAT to monitor effects on PGR recruitment.
-The ultimate aim is to increase female admissions in PGR -- --- -- ------------ ------------------- ---
+Action Action already taken Further action planned Responsibility Timescale Success measure SAT meeting have negative impact on gender balance the they will be revised Progress: data carefully monitored and analyse ed Remarks Recruitment of female UGs remains steady at average for mathematical science the same level (ap prox 47%) as it was b efore the higher entry requirement, and is above the UK The department recruits highly-talented studer nts, with females an nd males attaining exc cellent degrees in equ al measure Challenge is to encourage a higher proportion of these excellent s students to study for a a PhD.
+Further Action: standard practice Further Action : standard practice 3.3.
+At least 25% female staff to be involved in PhD student admission interviews PGR tutors advised of this action To be reviewed and proportion increased should more women staff be available PGR tutors Term 1 2013-14 SAT to monitor effects on PGR recruitment.
+The ultimate aim is to increase female admissions in PGR 3.3.
+At least 25% female staff to be involved in advised of this and proportion increased should more women staff PGR tutors - on PGR recruitment.
+The ultimate aim is to increase female

-Progress: partially achieved

-Action Action already Further action Responsibility Timescale Success me taken planned --
+Action Action already Further action Responsibility Timescale Success measure taken planned ---

-^{} Typically, PhD applicant interviews involve 3-4 members of staff.
+\ Typically, PhD applicant interviews involve 3-4 members of staff.